Does Foreign Debt Contribute to Economic Growth?: Conclusion

 \section{Conclusion}

 We find a positive relationship between foreign debt and GDP growth.
 Using the sovereign default risk as an instrumental variable we find that the relationship is causal in nature.
 Moreover, using a local projection analysis we find that an increase in foreign debt leads to an increase in investment and then GDP growth in subsequent years.
 On average, the sovereign default risk is lower and foreign debt is higher in OECD than non-OECD countries.
-This suggests that sovereign default risks are responsible for upstream capital flows that contribute to GDP growth in OECD countries.
-Foreign debt accounts partially for growth not explained by standard controls in OECD countries.
-More comprehensive data that decompose the debt instrument in portfolio investment by the type of issuers (public vs private) would allow us identify the exact channel how foreign debt increases investment.
+This suggests that higher foreign debt contributes to GDP growth more in OECD than non-OECD countries.
+We verify this claim by estimating the contribution of foreign debt to GDP growth based on our model.
+Given that OECD countries grow slower on average than non-OECD countries but issue most of foreign debt, our findings indicate that the low sovereign default risk gives the US and other OECD countries the exorbitant privilege that contributes to their GDP growth.